 This one isn’t so much of a secret, but it can be a shock.
 For a lot of people, part of being a student is having a tough time with money.
 Balancing your classes, assignments and a part-time job can be tricky and exhausting.
 But just keep in mind that it’s all part of the process of getting out from behind the bar and entering the industry that you love.
 Always remember to keep your goals in mind, prioritise your time and remember what you’re doing it for.
 It will all be worth it in the end.

-And keep in mind, FEE-HELP is available to domestic students (meaning we will pay your way through the course until you enter the industry), scholarship programs are available to selected students and if you are worried about it being too full on, part-time study options are available to give you more time to keep earning money and complete your course all at the same time.
+And keep in mind, FEE-HELP is available to domestic students (meaning government assistance can pay your way through the course until you enter the industry), scholarship programs are available to selected students and if you are worried about it being too full on, part-time study options are available to give you more time to keep earning money and complete your course all at the same time.

 Getting involved can really help you.